1st Supervisor: Rick Southworth, King’s College London

 Aim of the PhD Project:

-- We will develop molecular imaging approaches to detect the biochemical injury preceding contractile dysfunction, providing new opportunities for cardiac protection.
+- We are developing molecular imaging tools to detect the biochemical injury preceding contractile dysfunction, allowing earlier intervention and specific biomarker readouts for developing new cardioprotective approaches and drugs.

 Project Description / Background:

 Chest radiotherapy is standard treatment for patients with lymphoma, breast or lung cancer.
-Treatment planning is often image-guided to ensure accurate targeting, but regardless of the techniques used, the heart is frequently inadvertently irradiated.
-This can induce arrhythmias, cardiac fibrosis, myocardial infarction and heart failure [1,2].
-There is increasing evidence that mitochondrial DNA is a key determinant of sensitivity to radiation injury as it is more vulnerable to oxidative damage than nuclear DNA, with lesser capacity for repair.
-Furthermore, mitochondrial DNA damage leads to mitochondrial dysfunction and increased production of reactive oxygen species, invoking a vicious cycle which leads to loss of ATP production, apoptosis, and cell death.
-Mitochondrial dysfunction therefore represents a relevant imaging target for evolving radiation injury .
-The vascular endothelium is also particularly vulnerable to radiation injury.
-Radiation-induced microvascular dysfunction and decreased capillary density lead to progressive diffuse myocardial ischaemia, which is likely central to the progression from acute injury to progressive heart failure .
+Despite improvements in image-guided treatment planning and targeting, the heart can still be inadvertently irradiated, which can ultimately lead to heart failure [5,6].
+There is evidence that mitochondrial DNA may be a determinant of cardiac susceptibility to radiation injury as it is particularly vulnerable to oxidative stress.
+Such DNA damage leads to mitochondrial dysfunction and increased production of reactive oxygen species, invoking a vicious cycle of energetic derangement, apoptosis, and cell death .
+The vascular endothelium is also particularly vulnerable to radiation injury, leading to a progressive diffuse myocardial ischaemia/hypoxia, which is likely central to the progression from acute injury to chronic failure .

-Similarly, tyrosine kinase receptor (TKR) and vascular endothelial growth factor receptor (VEGFr) inhibitors, widely used chemotherapy drugs in the treatment of renal cell carcinomas, gastrointestinal tumours and neuroendocrine tumours, are also associated with a variety of cardiovascular complications and morbidities .
-While the exact mechanism underlying their cardiovascular toxicity remains unclear, as antiangiogenic agents there is evidence that they may also invoke cardiac microvascular injury, leading to diffuse ischaemia, metabolic remodelling , and a descent into contractile dysfunction and heart failure .
-Co-treatment with chemotherapies and radiotherapies have unpredictable and often synergistic risks, which make combination cancer therapy planning extremely difficult [8-11].
+Tyrosine kinase receptor (TKR) and vascular endothelial growth factor receptor (VEGFR) inhibitors, widely used in the treatment of renal cell carcinomas, gastrointestinal tumours and neuroendocrine tumours, are also cardiotoxic .
+As antiangiogenic agents it is likely that they also invoke cardiac microvascular injury, leading to diffuse ischaemia/hypoxia, metabolic remodelling , and a descent into heart failure .

 - Clarke M, Collins R, Darby S, et al. Effects of radiotherapy and of differences in the extent of surgery for early breast cancer on local recurrence and 15-year survival: an overview of randomised trials.
 Lancet 366: 2087-2106, 2005.